-A consultant is a hired professional that specializes in a particular field or niche and who can give expert advice.
-Consultant work ranges far across all types of professions.
-When issuing an invoice for consulting, it most likely means that work was outsourced to a consulting company hired as an independent contractor.
-Consultants can be hired on a per hour, per job or on a full-time basis.
+A consultant is a hired professional who can give expert advice in a particular field or niche.
+Consultant work ranges considerably across all types of professions.
+When a consulting invoice is issued to a company or individual, it usually means that the consultant was hired as an independent contractor.
+Consultants are hired on a per hour, per job, or full-time basis.

-A consultant can play many roles to helping a business achieve their end goal, whether that’s helping a new business owner get up and running (for example, a new fast-food franchise) or helping a business owner pinpoint a problem from within their company.
+A consultant plays many roles in helping a business achieve their end goal, whether that’s helping a new business owner get up and running (e.g., a new fast-food franchise) or helping to pinpoint problems within a company.
 Consultants with proven track records and who are experts within their fields are highly coveted.
-Best use cases for a consultation:
+The following are the best use cases for a consultant:

 - Give expertise, fresh advice and strategy to a business;

-- Identify internal problems that are not so obvious;
+- Identify internal problems may not be obvious;

 - To be the “bad guy” such as hire and fire employees; and